SivertGullbergHansen/gameobject-sorter/README.md

 # Installation:

 ## Github:
 1. Press the green button that says Code and select the Download ZIP.
+(Or go here: https://github.com/SivertGullbergHansen/gameobject-sorter/archive/master.zip)

 2. Open the .zip-file with WinZip or another zip-extraction tool, and extract the content to a desired folder (as a temporary location).